 It’s important that your child knows the sessions are confidential, so they feel comfortable opening up.
 There’s lots of reasons why they might not open up fully to you, maybe they don’t want you to feel disappointed or they don't want you to worry.
 Part of the counselling process is encouraging the child or young person to open up more to the people in their lives so they no longer need the sessions.

 We know how keen you are to support your child, so we do try to involve you as much as possible.
 The counsellor will book a check-in call with you every 5-6 weeks where they’ll talk about how things are going.
-The counsellor will let your child know they’re doing this and together they’ll agree what’s going to be said, so your child still feels in control.
+The counsellor will let your child know they’re doing this and together they’ll agree on what’s going to be said, so your child still feels in control.
 However, rest assured that if your child ever says anything we think puts them or others at risk, we’ll share it straight away.